-Referencing Taleb's theory as well as the song about Svend of Rosengård, the video work Portents is based on footage of white swans in the Danish lake Damhussøen and black swans in Parque Ibirapuera in São Paulo.
+Referencing Taleb's theory as well as the song about Svend of Rosengård, Portents is based on footage of white swans in the Danish lake Damhussøen and black swans in Parque Ibirapuera in São Paulo.
 The respective shots appear negative-the white swans black, the black swans white-while the background assumes a psychedelic character.

-Additionally, the exhibition features a series of ink drawings and serigraphic UV prints that stretch the image surface beyond the color spectrum visible to the human eye.
+The video-installation first featured in Kølbæk Iversen's solo exhibition "Når" ('når' is the Danish word for 'when') at Gether Contemporary in Copenhagen.
+In addition to Portents, the exhibition also featured a series of ink drawings and serigraphic UV prints that stretches the image surface beyond the color spectrum visible to the human eye.
 The work series borrows its circle of motifs from art historical depictions of dead men as well as recent ecological disasters and collapses, including satellite and drone footage of 2020's Arctic wildfires.
 As for the arrival at the end of the world, the question is not if, but when.
+The riddle is life in the aftermath.

-Portents (2021), two-channel video installation, native 4K, 15 minute loop "NÅR," installation view, solo exhibition, Gether Contemporary Copenhagen, DK, 2021, Photos © David Stjernholm lo Lib., 2020
+Portents (2021), two-channel video installation, native 4K, 15 minute loop "NÅR," installation view, solo exhibition, Gether Contemporary Copenhagen, DK, 2021, Photos © David Stjernholm